The Europe Biobank Week education and scientific content will be delivered to you in two different formats:

 Stream dedicated to biobanks that collect other than human material.
 Sessions can be dedicated to animal, plant but also microbiology biorepositories.

 Session dedicated to epidemic threats, the situation caused by Sars-CoV-2.
 Strategies for strengthening research infrastructures and projects related to epidemiological issues.

 Discover the research performed in the field of personalized medicine both in oncological and cardiovascular diseases and the involvment of biobanks in these research projects.
 Clinical trials on biological drugs used in the treatment of most common oncological and cardiovascular disorders will be presented.

-Interactive session where experts will answer the questions.
-Impact of GDPR on research, use of human biological material in national and international projects, code of conduct for biobanks.
+This will be an interactive session where our experts respond to your questions on the impact of GDPR on medical research, the use of human material in national and international projects, and on the idea of a code-of-conduct for biobanks.

-The session is intended and implementing to show case studies of biobanks working towards or implememting the new ISO standard dedicated to biobanking, 20387.
+The session is intended to show case studies of biobanks working towards or implementing the new ISO standard dedicated to biobanking, 20387.

 The session will showcase progress in health research based on the use of prospective population cohorts.

 Learn more about research in personalised medicine for cardiovascular diseases and the involvement of biobanks.
 We are looking for the examples where the research is improving clinical practise, and this may include, for instance clinical trials on biologics for this therapeutic area.